Heathers: Musical

 In 2010, Heathers was adapted into a stage musical directed by Andy Fickman.
 Fickman also worked on the musical Reefer Madness, a parody of the anti-cannabis movie of the same name which was turned into a feature film.
 Heathers: The Musical, which opens with a number depicting Veronica's acceptance into the Heathers' clique, received several readings in workshops in Los Angeles and a three-show concert presentation at Joe's Pub in New York City on September 13–14, 2010.
-The cast of the Joe's Pub concert included Annaleigh Ashford as Veronica, Jenna Leigh Green as Heather Chandler, and Jeremy Jordan as J.D.
+The cast of the Joe's Pub concert included Annaleigh Ashford as Veronica, Jenna Leigh Green as Heather Chandler and Jeremy Jordan as J.D.

 The musical played at Off-Broadway's New World Stages with performances beginning March 15, 2014, and an opening night on March 31.
-The original cast of the Off-Broadway production included Barrett Wilbert Weed as Veronica Sawyer, Jessica Keenan Wynn as Heather Chandler, Ryan McCartan as J.D., Alice Lee as Heather Duke, and Elle McLemore as Heather McNamara.
+The original cast of the Off-Broadway production included Barrett Wilbert Weed as Veronica Sawyer, Jessica Keenan Wynn as Heather Chandler, Ryan McCartan as J.D., Alice Lee as Heather Duke and Elle McLemore as Heather McNamara.
 It closed on August 4, 2014.

 An Off West End production of Heathers, directed by Andy Fickman, played at the Other Palace in London with performances between June 19 and August 4, 2018.
-Its cast included Carrie Hope Fletcher as Veronica Sawyer, Jodie Steele as Heather Chandler, Jamie Muscato as J.D., T'Shan Williams as Heather Duke, and Sophie Isaacs as Heather McNamara.
+Its cast included Carrie Hope Fletcher as Veronica Sawyer, Jodie Steele as Heather Chandler, Jamie Muscato as J.D., T'Shan Williams as Heather Duke and Sophie Isaacs as Heather McNamara.
 It transferred to the West End in September 2018, playing in Theatre Royal Haymarket, London.
-A high school production of the musical is the focus of the "Chapter Fifty-One: Big Fun" episode of Riverdale.
+A high school production of the musical is the focus of the third season "Chapter Fifty-One: Big Fun" episode of Riverdale.

 In 2021, Heathers returned for a limited run at the Haymarket with Christina Bennington playing Veronica Sawyer and Jordan Luke Gage as J.D.
-The three Heathers were played by Jodie Steele (Heather Chandler), Bobbi Little (Heather Duke), and Frances Mayli McCann (Heather McNamara).
+The three Heathers were played by Jodie Steele (Heather Chandler), Bobbi Little (Heather Duke) and Frances Mayli McCann (Heather McNamara).
 It then went on to play at The Other Palace until 3 September 2023.

-In 2025, it was announced that the Off-Broadway production of Heathers would play June-September at New World Stages in Manhattan, New York.
+In 2025, it was announced that an Off-Broadway revival of Heathers would play June-September 2025 at New World Stages in Manhattan, New York.
+The show's run was subsequently extended, with a current closing date of November 8, 2026.